Banu Hilal: Pre-Islamic Arabia

-Its original habitat, like that of its related tribes, was the Najd.
-Its history during pre-Islamic times is bound with other tribes of the Banū ʿĀmir ibn Ṣaʿṣaʿa, especially in Ayyām al-ʿArab and in affairs related to the rise of Islam in the region, such as that of Massacre of Bi'r Ma'una.
+Its original abode, like that of its related tribes, was the Najd.
+Its history during pre-Islamic times is bound with other tribes of the Banū ʿĀmir ibn Ṣaʿṣaʿa, especially in the ayyām al-ʿarab (battle days of the Arabs) and in affairs related to the rise of Islam in the region, such as that of Massacre of Bi'r Ma'una.
 The Banu Hilal likely did not accept Islam until after Muhammad's victory at the Battle of Hunayn in 630, but like other ʿĀmirid tribes, they also did not join in the Ridda Wars that followed Muhammad's death in 632.

 Migration to Egypt, Iraq and the Levant

 The tribe does not appear to have played any significant role in the early Muslim conquests, and for the most part remained in the Nejd.
 Only in the early 8th century did some of the Banu Hilal (and the Banu Sulaym) move to Egypt.
 Many followed, so that the two groups became numerous in Egypt.
 During the Abbasid Caliphate, the Hilal were known for their unruliness.
 In the 9th century, Banu Hilal and Banu Sulaym migrated from Najd to Iraq, and later to the Levant, before migrating to the Maghreb in the 11th century.

 In the 970s, the Hilal and the Sulaym joined the radical sect of the Qarmatians in their attacks on the Fatimid Caliphate, which had just conquered Egypt and was pushing into Syria.
 As a result, after his victory over the Qarmatians in 978, the Fatimid caliph al-Aziz forcibly relocated the two tribes to Upper Egypt.
 As they continued to fight among themselves and pillage the area, they were prohibited from crossing the Nile River or leaving Upper Egypt.

+The Banu Hilal, together with the Banu Sulaym, plundered Upper Egypt and the region as far as the port of Aydhab.
+They also raided desert routes, attacking travelers to and from the oases despite orders not to cross the Nile, with the complicity of their Akārima kinsmen.
+According to al-Tijani, the Banu Hilal and the Banu Sulaym refused to cross the Nile until each warrior received a dinar and a fur garment, after which around 3,000 Bedouins departed for Ifriqiya.
+Not all of the Banu Hilal migrated to Ifriqiya.
+Many remained in Egypt, particularly in the eastern Huf region and Upper Egypt, where several of their clans continued to reside.